selenkosoglu/Java-Sql-Desktop-Application---Water-Sales-Automation/README.md

 # Java Sqlite Desktop Application Water Sales Automation

 In this project the goal is to create a desktop application which fulfil the needs of a "Water Sale" program by using Java, SQLite and JFrame.
-It aims to establish the communication between the Customer and the Seller.
+Project aims to establish the communication between the Customer and the Seller.
+The lifecycle of the project is goes like this; The order is placed, the sale takes place, and the order status is updated.
+Application also allows to list the customers and the orders.

 ## Languages and Technologies Used in this Project